Property rates and taxes determined and collected by municipalities affect all property owners in South Africa.

 - Legal practitioners

-Martin Coetzee, with a B.Iuris and LL.B degree, is an admitted advocate of the High Court of South Africa.
+Martin Coetzee is an admitted advocate of the High Court of South Africa and registered with the Legal Practice Council.
 After almost 33 years as, amongst others, a legal draftsman for the National Department of Justice and CEO of the Truth and Reconciliation Commission, he started his own independent legal consulting business.
-Currently serving as Chairperson of the Valuation Appeal Boards of the City of Cape Town (20 years), Stellenbosch Municipality and the Saldanha Bay Municipality.
+Currently serving as Chairperson of one of the Valuation Appeal Boards of the City of Cape Town (20 years), and also that of Stellenbosch Municipality and the Saldanha Bay Municipality.

 A certificate of attendance from UCT will be issued to those who attend the full course.